-Wrongful termination lawyers protect you when your employer fires you for an illegal reason.
-This normally occurs when your employer violates anti-discrimination law.
-In addition, you might have claims, under Pennsylvania law, for:
+Wrongful termination lawyers protect you when your company fires you for an illegal reason.
+In addition to anti-discrimination laws, this includes violations of:

-The wrongful termination laws in Pennsylvania, coupled with other employment laws, provides an avenue for you to recover your lost wages should your employer wrongfully terminated you.
-If you think your employer wrongfully terminated you, wrongful termination lawyers can help.
+The wrongful termination laws in Pennsylvania, coupled with other employment legislation, provide an avenue for you to recover your lost wages and other damages should your company wrongfully end your employment.

 You will learn: